ealva-com/ealvalog/README.md

 eAlvaLog
 ========

-*eAlvaLog* is a Kotlin/Java logging facade and implementation initially inspired by various other logging frameworks
+*eAlvaLog* is a Kotlin/Java logging facade initially inspired by various other logging frameworks

 Libraries
 ---------